kudocc/demo/URLSessionTest/README.md

 Restart the apache with `sudo apachectl graceful`

-Done

-# what I want to know

-What I want to know is : if I add basic in http header, would I receive a challenge from server ?
-Let's have a try.
+Finish set up server with Basic support!

-1. I don't set username:password in http header, then I receive a challenge from server.
+1. I don't set username:password in http header, then I receive a challenge from server, this is response header.

 ```
 Connection = "Keep-Alive";